matthewmyrick/catch-pokemon/README.md

 - **Pokemon Catching**: Catch Pokemon with different types of Pokeballs
 - **Multiple Pokeball Types**: Regular, Great, Ultra, and Master balls with increasing catch rates
 - **Pokemon-Specific Catch Rates**: Different Pokemon have different catch difficulties based on their rarity
-- **PC Storage System**: All caught Pokemon are stored in your PC
+- **PC Storage System**: All caught Pokemon are stored in your PC with detailed statistics
-- **View Collection**: Display all your caught Pokemon with counts and catch history
+- **View Collection**: Display all your caught Pokemon with counts and catch history by ball type
+- **Release Pokemon**: Release Pokemon back to the wild (single or multiple at once)
+- **Check Pokemon Status**: Verify if you've caught a Pokemon before and see catch details
 - **Animated ASCII Pokeball**: Watch detailed ASCII art pokeballs shake left and right during catch attempts
 - **Dynamic Wiggle Count**: More wiggles for harder-to-catch Pokemon (2-4 based on catch chance)
 - **Catch Result Animations**: Unique ASCII art for successful catches (with stars) and escapes (pokeball opens)
 - **Hide Pokemon Option**: Choose whether to display the Pokemon when it appears
 - **Skip Animation Option**: Fast mode for quick catching without animations
+- **Highlighted Catch Rates**: Catch percentages displayed in bright colors for visibility

 ## Installation